 Water is one of the most important things our body needs to survive!
 The human body is about 70% water!
 Most people need about 8 glasses of water a day (more if you work out) to burn fat.
 One of the misleading signs of thirst is actually hunger!
 If you make sure to drink plenty of water throughout the day,then you’ll probably feel less hungry.
 Drinking water also helps rid your body of toxins.
 Drinking soda pop and coffee deplete your body of water.
 You don’t need to stop drinking your morning coffee to break this habit, just supplement it with a glass of water.
 The easiest way to remember to drink water is to keep it with you.
 Take a reusable water bottle with you to work, school or wherever you go and drink regularly, even if you don’t feel thirsty.
 The general rule is that if you feel thirsty, then you are already dehyrated.

-The convenience of packaged and microwaveable meals can't be denied!
+The convenience of packaged and microwaveable meals can’t be denied!
 After a long day, cooking from scratch is probably far from your mind.
 Unfortunately these miracle meals often pack in extra unhealthy fats, sodium and sugar.
-It's not realistic to get rid of these foods, but cutting back is the best option.
+It’s not realistic to get rid of these foods, but cutting back is the best option.
 Instead of using packaged food 6 days a week, try to limit it to 3 days a week.
 Another option is to scrutinize nutrition labels and pick the frozen entrees that have less sodium and fat and contain lean protein sources and veggies.
 You can also supplement the packaged food with fresh fruit and veggies, too.
-The goal is to make a healthy choice you can live with.

 Not Paying Attention to Portion Sizes

 When you grab that package of cookies, do you really look at how many cookies make up a serving size?
-Most of us don't, and this can lead to rapid weight gain.
+Most of us don’t, and this can lead to rapid weight gain.
 The suggested serving sizes are often much smaller than the average person would eat at one sitting, meaning that the nutrition facts are doubled or tripled.
 Make a habit of glancing at the serving sizes and deciding if the calories, fats and sugars consumed are worth the size.
 Two double-stuff Oreos, for example, are 140 calories with 7 grams of fat.
 Chances are good that two Oreos will not fill you up, which means that you might continue to snack throughout the day, piling on additional calories.
 Another easy option is to pre-portion out your snacks.
 Fill small sandwich bags with the serving size amount, and allot yourself one bag a day.
-This way you'll be in complete control of what you are consuming.
+This way you’ll be in full control of what you are consuming.